GiacomoBacchetta/Unconstrained-Optimization-Truncated-Newton-Method/README.md

 # Unconstrained Optimization: the Truncated Newton Method
 ***
-In this repository the Truncated Newton Method is presented. \
+The aim of this repository is to propose an implementation of the Truncated Newton Method, written whitout using pre-built functions. \
-It belongs to the class of globally converging modifications of Newton’s method and it is suitable to solve complex unconstrained problems.
+TNM belongs to the class of globally converging modifications of Newton’s method and it is suitable to solve complex unconstrained problems.
 ***
 ### Authors
 -  **Giacomo Bacchetta**, <bacchetta.1840949@studenti.uniroma1.it>, LinkedIn: <https://www.linkedin.com/in/giacomobacchetta/>